Fairness in farming research overview

 For context, horticultural farmers are more concerned with supermarket behaviour than rising input costs (22%) or even seasonal, non-seasonal workers shortages (22%) and a loss of direct subsidies (19%).

-What percentage of your income is dependent on a supermarket (or their buyers) purchasing from you?
+What data-percentage of your income is dependent on a supermarket (or their buyers) purchasing from you?

 said that 61-70% of their income was dependent on a supermarket, or their buyers, purchasing from them.